vic/apollo-phoenix-websocket/README.md

 [![help maintain this lib](https://img.shields.io/badge/looking%20for%20maintainer-DM%20%40vborja-663399.svg)](https://twitter.com/vborja)

-This node module implements an [Apollo GraphQL Network Layer] using [Phoenix Channels]
+[Apollo] is a feature rich GQL client, APW implements an [Apollo GraphQL Network Layer] for it over [Phoenix Channels] allowing you to re-use a single bidirectional connection for executing your queries and mutations, the backend can send new data via subscriptions, and the Apollo client can update its internal store and update your views accordingly.

 Since version `0.6.0`, all Apollo operations are supported: queries, mutations, watchQueries (pooling) and subscriptions.